Your basket is currently empty!

 Some alternatives being investigated include convalescent plasma therapy, which involves administering plasma from recovered COVID-19 patients to those currently infected; monoclonal antibodies that target specific parts of the virus; and repurposing existing drugs like Remdesivir and Dexamethasone.

-These treatment options have shown varying degrees of in clinical trials but are not without risk or side effects.
+These treatment options have shown varying degrees of success in clinical trials but are not without risk or side effects.

 It is vital to consider factors such as safety profiles, accessibility, cost-effectiveness, and scalability when weighing the pros and cons.